 Warren Lehrer is a writer and artist/designer known internationally as a pioneer in the fields of visual literature and design authorship.
 His work explores the vagaries and luminescence of character, the relationships between social structures and the individual, and the pathos and absurdity of life.
 His books, acclaimed for capturing the shape of thought and reuniting the traditions of storytelling with the printed page, include: A Life in Books: The Rise and Fall of Bleu Mobley (Goff Books); Crossing the BLVD: strangers, neighbors, aliens in a New America (W.W.
 Norton) with Judith Sloan, The Portrait Series: a quartet of men (four book series, Bay Press); GRRRHHHHH: a study of social patterns (Center for Editions) with Sandra Brownlee and Dennis Bernstein; FRENCH FRIES with Dennis Bernstein (Visual Studies Workshop); i mean you know (Visual Studies Workshop), and versations (EarSay).

 Lehrer is a frequent lecturer, keynote speaker, performer and presenter at universities, conferences, art and literary centers, and book stores throughout the United States and internationally.
 Lehrer has been written about in scores of books and in many feature articles and reviews in print and broadcast media (see What The Critics Say under Press.)
 His essays on design authorship and visual literature have been widely reproduced.
 Lehrer is a professor at the School of Art+Design at Purchase College, SUNY, and a founding faculty member of the Designer As Author graduate program at the School of Visual Arts in NYC.
 He received his BA from Queens College, CUNY, and an MFA from Yale University.
 Together with Sloan, Lehrer founded EarSay, in 1999.
 Over the last few years, Lehrer has been setting stories and text into animation, video, and interactive media.
 Animations include: Globalization: Preventing the Sameness of the World, and panoramic projections for 1001 Voices: a Symphony for Queens, with libretto by Judith Sloan, and music by Frank London.
 Lehrer‘s newest book, A Life In Books: The Rise and Fall of Bleu Mobley, is an illuminated novel containing 101 books within it.
-The 380 page, 4-color book sits at the center of a multimedia project which includes a traveling exhibition, animations, short films, and a multi-media performance which Lehrer premiered as the Keynote Speaker at the 2013 NY Art Book Fair at PS1 MoMA.
-With the help of a NYSCA grant, he is currently completing an enhanced ebook/book app edition, and is working fleshing out a few of the Bleu Mobley titles into full-fledged books of their own.
+The 380 page, 4-color book sits at the center of a multimedia project which includes a traveling exhibition, animations, short films, and a multi-media performance which Lehrer premiered as the Keynote Speaker at the 2013 NY Art Book Fair at PS1 MoMA, and has since presented at over 50 venues throughout the United States and Canada.
+He is currently fleshing out one of Bleu Mobley’s 101 books into its own full-length novel, and is working on a collaborative book of visual poems with Dennis Bernstein.

 Sloan received a 2013 individual artist grant from Queens Council on the Arts to begin development on a new piece using a combination of music, sound and voice called, Anecdotal Evidence, and a 2013 New York State Council on the Arts Grant to begin developing a new work called City of Live Women and Girls with musicians Deep Singh and Frank London.
 Sloan was 2011 Finalist, in Missouri Review National Audio Competition in self-recorded documentary category for “Tongues Twisting”; 2009 First Place Missouri Review National Audio Competition and First Runner-Up; 2008 First Place, Missouri Review National Audio Competition; 2005 BAXten Artist In Progress Award with Carl Hancock Rux in the Artist category; 2005 Short Doc Competition from the Third Coast International Audio Festival; 2005 Special Merit Award from the National Federation of Community Broadcasters; 2004 Best of Indie Culture Award for her mix of Globalization on the Crossing the BLVD CD; Along with Warren Lehrer she co-wrote the Crossing the BLVD book (W.W.
 Norton) and received numerous awards for the entire multi-media project including the 2004 Brendan Gill Prize from the Municipal Art Society of New York, the 2003 Innovative Use of Archives Award, a Media That Matters Award; grants from Ford Foundation, Rockefeller Foundation, Franklin Furnace, New York State Council on the Arts among others.
 Collaborators in theatre, audio, books, music and exhibitions include: Frank London, Joanna Settle, Laura Sydell, Terry Park, Robert Winn, Scott Johnson, Gogol Bordello, David Krakauer, Elise Knudson, Miwi LaLupa, Deep Singh, Chesney Snow, Bob Berky, among others.